talkarr/talkarr/README.md

 ### Planned for initial release

 - [ ] Provide basic functionality to download talks
-  - [ ] Includes importing the talks from the Fahrplan app
+  - [x] Includes importing the talks from EventFahrplan
   - [x] Downloading the talks
   - [x] Saving the talks to a specified folder
   - [ ] Managing the downloaded talks